 Or, perhaps more illustratively, it’s sort of like the file cabinet caught fire.
 It might start slowly, just smoldering, and things mostly seem normal, but things can quickly get out of hand and everything could be lost if you don’t deal with the situation quickly.

 And an SSD?
 That’s a solid state drive, which can supplement or replace a hard drive.
 They have no moving parts, are battery efficient, and work very fast.
 Imagine if the file cabinet had a robot inside that, as soon as you think of a file you need, hands it to you almost instantly.
 SSDs are a bit more expensive than hard drives (at “cost per gigabyte”), but prices are falling fast and they are becoming more common.
-In 2019, prices are expected to fall to the point where buying a mechanical drive for any size 1TB or less will be considered less cost-effective than buying an SSD.
+Since 2019, we no longer offer hard drives in our repairs and refurbished computers, defaulting to SSDs – and SSD pricing continues to fall in 2020!

 You’ll need to work out what balance of performance to price is best for you, but keep in mind that the average person typically uses less than 200 GB of storage in the lifetime of their computer.
 If you’re the type that saves every photo or tons of music and video, however, you’ll want something bigger.